 4. Security posture

 Security headers affect trust signals for both crawlers and users.
-Missing headers are a P1 finding because they're trivially fixable and signal poor hygiene to automated scanners.
+Missing headers are a P1 because the fix is a few lines of config and the cost of leaving it is automated scanners flagging your origin as low-hygiene.

 • Strict-Transport-Security header present with max-age of at least 31,536,000 (one year); include includeSubDomains if your subdomains are also HTTPS.